TKoscik/nifti.qc/README.md

 ## License information:
 Portions of NIFTI.QC are derived from and are further influenced by [MRIQC](https://mriqc.readthedocs.io/en/stable/index.html) and the [PCP Quality Assessment Protocol](http://preprocessed-connectomes-project.org/quality-assessment-protocol/index.html)

-Both MRIQC and PCP utilize the 3-clause BSD license, to which we have appended copyright for the R implementation of these tools.
+Both MRIQC and PCP utilize the 3-clause BSD license and the copyrights are retained given this derivative work.
+We have appended copyright for the R implementation, modifications, and novel aspects of these tools.
 [License](https://github.com/TKoscik/nifti.qc/LICENSE.txt)

 ## Suggested citations: